-In April and May 2023, the Company completed a fund raising of \$2.85 million (before costs) by way of a placement of 71,250,000 ordinary shares at an issue price of \$0.04 per share ("Placement") to professional and sophisticated investors.
-The Placement ensures that Great Western is fully funded for its current exploration plans.
+In December 2023 and January 2024, the Company completed a fund raising of \$2.85 million (before costs) by way of a placement of 71,250,000 ordinary shares at an issue price of \$0.04 per share to professional and sophisticated investors.

-Euroz Hartleys Limited and Peloton Capital acted as Joint Lead Managers for the Placement.
-Great Western directors, Kevin Somes, Ross Williams and Grey Egerton-Warburton participated in the Placement following shareholder approval at a General Meeting held on 16 May 2023.
+Euroz Hartleys Limited and Peloton Capital acted as Joint Lead Managers for this placement.
+Directors, Kevin Somes, Ross Williams and Grey Egerton-Warburton participated in this placement following shareholder approval at a General Meeting held on 16 January 2024.